GregKapadoukas/gnn-llm-xai-cybersecurity/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.17072732.svg)](https://zenodo.org/badge/DOI/10.5281/zenodo.17072732)

-# "Efficient deployment of graph and LLM based techniques in anomaly and network attack detection" Experiments Code
+# "Explainable graph- and LLM-based techniques for anomaly and network attack detection" Experiments Code

 ## Description

-This repository contains the source code for the experiments done for the paper "Efficient deployment of graph and LLM based techniques in anomaly and network attack detection".
+This repository contains the source code for the experiments done for the paper "Explainable graph- and LLM-based techniques for anomaly and network attack detection".

 ## Execution Environment Setup